bioinf-mcb/q2-predict-dysbiosis/README.md

 ```
 qiime predict-dysbiosis calculate-index-viz --i-table test_files/taxonomy.qza --i-pathways-stratified test_files/pathways_stratified.qza --i-pathways-unstratified test_files/pathways_unstratified.qza --m-metadata-file test_files/metadata.txt --o-index-results results.qza --o-index-plot visualization.qzv
 ```

+Both commands should take a few minutes to run, depending on the size of your input (~30s per sample).

 ## Acknowledgements

 We would like to acknowledge the Authors of the q2-health-index plugin, whose scripts formed the foundation of our work.